How to Get a Small Business Loan (Updated 2020) – The Ultimate Guide

 - Eligible industry (certain industries, like charity and gambling, are not eligible for loans)

 Understanding and Raising Your Credit Score

-If your business is very small with no significant credit history, then the lenders will take your personal credit score as the business credit score for the purposes of the application.
+If your business is very small with no significant credit history, then the lenders will take your credit score as the business credit score for the application.
 This is the case for both alternative lenders and banks.

 Business owners who understand their credit scores are more likely to get a loan.
 As per the Small Business American Dream survey, those with an understanding of their credit score are 41% more likely to get a loan.
 The survey also revealed some surprising facts about the loan application process.
 23% of rejected applications do not know why they were turned down, 45% of owners do not even know they have a business credit score, and 82% don’t know how to interpret their score.